ianfnelson/blog.iannelson.uk/content/posts/1998-07-24-schiehallion.md

 ---
 <figure class="kg-card kg-image-card"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/2013_03_04_22_19_17-1.jpg" class="kg-image" alt loading="lazy" /></figure>

-Travelling Northwards on a weekday when others are working is a wonderfully liberating feeling, especially when you&#8217;re heading for Scotland.
+Travelling Northwards on a weekday when others are working is a wonderfully liberating feeling, especially when you’re heading for Scotland.
 This time I was almost glad to see the signal lights on my mobile phone quietly extinguish.
-The journey was pretty good &#8211; we hadn&#8217;t seen Bruce for about a year, as he&#8217;d been off seeing the world for the past nine months.
+The journey was pretty good &#8211; we hadn’t seen Bruce for about a year, as he’d been off seeing the world for the past nine months.
 This gave us the opportunity to fill him in on nine months of pop culture, which seemed to boil down to:

-  * Catatonia&#8217;s _International Velvet_
+  * Catatonia’s _International Velvet_
-  * Robbie Williams&#8217; _Life Thru A Lens_
+  * Robbie Williams’ _Life Thru A Lens_
   * _South Park_
   * Half the World Cup

-We concluded that maybe he hadn&#8217;t missed too much.
+We concluded that maybe he hadn’t missed too much.

-If there&#8217;s a foodstuff that is more likely to induce an instant coronary arrest than battered pizza, I&#8217;d love to hear about it.
+If there’s a foodstuff that is more likely to induce an instant coronary arrest than battered pizza, I’d love to hear about it.
 Only the Scots could devise something so potentially lethal.
 I ordered a half, which was caked in salt and oozing fat.
 Before I tentatively bit into it, I asked my friends what it tasted like.  &#8220;Cholesterol,&#8221; was their honest reply.<figure class="kg-card kg-image-card kg-card-hascaption">

 <img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/2013_03_04_22_19_19.jpg" class="kg-image" alt loading="lazy" /> <figcaption>Bruce and Rich, about to bag Schiehallion</figcaption></figure>

 We reached the base of Schiehallion by around 4:30pm.
-Although 1,084 metres (3,554 feet) high, it is one of the easiest Munro&#8217;s to climb, with a path resembling a huge scar running down the north-eastern side.
+Although 1,084 metres (3,554 feet) high, it is one of the easiest Munro’s to climb, with a path resembling a huge scar running down the north-eastern side.

 > _&#8220;A whaleback ridge when viewed from the east, Schiehallion (in translation the fairy hill of the Caledonians), appears from the west as a shapely cone.
 Either way, it dominates views because of its isolated position in the centre of the Highlands.
 In 1777, the Astronomer Royal conducted experiments on this peak to determine the weight of the Earth.&#8221;_
 > &#8212;- Doug Corrance &#8211; &#8220;Still Moving&#8221;

 The weather held fine, and the walk was incredibly enjoyable &#8211; we met many people passing in the opposite direction, including young children, teenagers, and tourists from Vermont and Philadelphia.
 It was only when we reached the summit that the wind began to batter us, so we took a few obligatory snaps, and headed back down, as the skies were threatening to open.

-On the way down, I was surprised to discover the grave of one Alexander Fraser, who&#8217;d died in 1984.
-But in retrospect, I can&#8217;t think of many better final resting places than Schiehallion.<figure class="kg-card kg-gallery-card kg-width-wide kg-card-hascaption">
+On the way down, I was surprised to discover the grave of one Alexander Fraser, who’d died in 1984.
+But in retrospect, I can’t think of many better final resting places than Schiehallion.<figure class="kg-card kg-gallery-card kg-width-wide kg-card-hascaption">

 <div class="kg-gallery-container">
   <div class="kg-gallery-row">